 Crafting a Narrative

-The NRA has a stunningly effective communications machine, one which portrays the organization’s efforts to protect gun ownership rights as an epic battle.
-Through the release of sensational misinformation campaigns, the NRA cultivates an underdog narrative among its adherents and a pervading distrust of government, specifically of the Democratic Party.
+The NRA has a stunningly effective communications machine, one which portrays the organization’s efforts to protect gun ownership as an epic battle.
+Through the release of sensational misinformation campaigns, the NRA cultivates an underdog narrative among its adherents and a pervading distrust of government, specifically the Democratic Party and, more recently, the Republican establishment.
 As they tell it, the sacred rights of gun owners are threatened by an overreaching government that, beyond mere gun reform, endeavours to eradicate traditional American values and institutions altogether.
 According to this logic, protecting gun ownership rights seems more important than ever.
 “They intend to finish the job, make no mistake about it, to fulfill their commitment, their dream of fundamentally transforming America into an America that, when they’re through, you won’t recognize,” warned NRA CEO Wayne LaPierre at the group’s annual convention in 2014, in reference to Democratic efforts to curb gun violence.

-In late 2016, the group established NRA TV, an online news channel that features a slew of conspiracy-addled shows to further fix the NRA’s narrative in the minds of its supporters.
+Why merely advocate for gun ownership rights when you can create your own media organization to legitimize these beliefs — and rival gun violence coverage offered by traditional, fact-based news sources?
+In late 2016, the group established NRATV, an online news channel that features a slew of conspiracy-addled shows to further fix the NRA’s narrative in the minds of its supporters.
 The channel’s slogan is “The Truth is Under Fire.”
-Why merely advocate for gun ownership rights when you can create your own media organization to legitimize these beliefs and rival traditional, fact-based news?
-Though this dramatic portrayal of gun reform, and the country at large, may seem farcical, it endures because the NRA knowingly plays into the country’s polarized politics.
+This past May, an NRATV host somehow linked ISIS to liberal support for gun control through a nonsensical false flag operation.
+This dramatic portrayal of gun reform, and the country at large, may seem farcical, but it endures because the NRA knowingly plays into the country’s polarized politics.
 The group knows how to spin a captivating tale, and it has the money to disseminate it.

 Still, perhaps what is most elemental to the NRA’s lasting success as an arbiter of public opinion is its use of deception.
 To justify liberal gun laws, the organization litters its slickly-produced videos with glaring falsehoods now ingrained in hardline circles, among them, the popular but factually-misleading assertion that “guns don’t kill people, people kill people.”
 To many, these claims may seem absurd, but in the end they perform their job quite well.
 A serious, fact-based discussion on gun violence has yet to take place in America because these myths, compulsively repeated by the NRA, its supporters, and conservative lawmakers, prevent such a conversation from even getting off the ground.

-As David Frum recently wrote in The Atlantic, “Gun safety begins, not with technical fixes, but with spreading the truthful information.”
-Until that happens, any efforts to curb violence through stricter legislation will invariably be sidelined by the NRA’s cherished talking points, such as the inane notion that the only way to stop a “bad guy” with a gun is a “good guy” with a gun.
+As David Frum recently wrote in The Atlantic, “gun safety begins, not with technical fixes, but with spreading the truthful information.”
+As long as the NRA still has influence over Republican voters, any efforts to curb violence through stricter legislation will invariably be sidelined by the group’s cherished talking points, such as the inane notion that the only way to stop a “bad guy” with a gun is a “good guy” with a gun.

 Photo of 2007 Houston gun show used on behalf of Wikipedia Commons.